 The average GPA of admitted students varies each year, however, a 3.70 is average for allopathic schools (M.D.) and a 3.54 for osteopathic schools (D.O.).
 Remember that medical schools look at many factors besides grades when making admissions decisions so there is a broad range of GPA's in each entering class.
 Academic momentum is important; excelling in upper division courses can help offset a slow start.

 What about retaking a class?
 How will medical schools view repeats?

-Can AP courses be used to fulfill the premed requirements?
+Can AP and IB courses be used to fulfill the premed requirements?

-Most medical schools will accept AP credit for premed requirements only if advanced work in that academic area is also taken.
-Some med schools will accept AP for some sequences, but not others; and other times they may not accept AP or IB credit at all.
+Most medical schools will accept AP and IB credit for premed requirements especially if advanced work in that academic area is also taken (with regard to sciences).
+Some med schools will accept AP or IB for some sequences, but not others; and other times they may not accept AP or IB credit at all.
 Most medical schools will not accept CLEP credit for required science courses.
 Ivy League and California medical schools can be especially particular regarding AP and IB credits.